Political philosophy: Others

 Environmentalism is a political ideology concerned with the relationship between humans and nature.
 It seeks to preserve, restore, and enhance the natural environment, including the protection of landscapes and animals.
 Anthropocentric environmentalism advocates such policies to improve human life, for example, to mitigate the global consequences of climate change or to promote local environmental justice by protecting marginalized groups from regional environmental degradation.
 This form of environmentalism can be integrated into many other political ideologies, such as conservatism and socialism.
 Non-anthropocentric environmentalism, also called ecocentrism and deep ecology, differs by focusing on the intrinsic value of nature itself.
 This view emphasizes that humans are only a small part of the ecosystem as a whole.
 It seeks to protect and improve nature for its own sake, not only because it serves human interests.
 This outlook covers diverse and sometimes contrasting interpretations of the relation between humans and nature, including the belief that humans should act as custodians of nature and the idea that modern human civilizations are the source of the problem and threaten natural balance.

-Realism is closely associated with Niccolò Machiavelli's emphasis on power, self-interest, and pragmatic governance.
+Realism is closely associated with Niccolò Machiavelli's emphasis on power politics and the pragmatic pursuit of self-interest.

 Realism and idealism (Note: The specific meaning of these terms depends on the context: they denote different theories in other branches of philosophy, such as metaphysics.) are two opposing approaches to explaining and guiding political action.
 According to realism, political activity is primarily driven by self-interest.
 It asserts that actors pursue power to expand their sphere of influence.
 Realists argue that politics should not be limited by moral constraints or shy away from violent conflicts when the power aspirations of different actors collide.
 They highlight the importance of responding to concrete practical factors, with the primary goal of effectively shaping historical reality rather than pursuing ideals.
 On the international level, realism holds that the self-interest driving state actors is not constrained by a superior authority enforcing common rules.
 Idealism, by contrast, asserts that political action should follow moral principles.
 It seeks to establish a just and fair social order based on universal ethical norms rather than narrow self-interest.
 Idealists reject established practices and institutions that promote unjust use of power and seek to replace them with fair governance, even if their idealized vision reflects a utopian aspiration distant from current circumstances.